AloofBuckle/MoonlightRecorder/README.md

 To be explicit: the recorder-specific glue and integration code in this fork was produced through AI-assisted development rather than being hand-written line-by-line by a human.
 The upstream Moonlight codebase remains the original upstream project; this disclosure applies to the fork-specific recording work layered on top of it.

-If you prefer to avoid AI-generated or AI-heavy projects, this repository is probably not a good fit for you, and this note is here so you do not waste your time.

 ## Upstream And License

 This project is a fork of: